top of page

 What to pack for Guatemala

-Backpack or Suitcase?
+First things first: Backpack or Suitcase?

 This really depends on the type of traveller you are and how much you'll be moving around the country.
 Roads are notoriously unpaved and whilst Antigua's cobblestones might look pretty, they can be a bit of a nightmare with a wheeled case.
 If you're planning on having door-to-door service for most of your trip, opt for the convenience of a suitcase, but for a busy do-it-yourself trip with a few travel days, a backpack is the way to go.